cloudfoundry/docs-bosh/content/director-tasks.md

 Showing 30 recent tasks
 ```

-You can also run `bosh tasks recent [NUM]` to retrieve more tasks.
+You can also run `bosh tasks --recent=NUM` to retrieve more tasks.

 !!! note
-    <code>--no-filter</code> flag shows all tasks.
+    <code>--all</code> flag shows all tasks.
 Without that flag, the Director returns a subset of finished tasks that it deems important.

 ### Joining finished tasks {: #join-finished }